HeatPackBandits Logo

 Military supply vessels anchor beyond the breakers.
 You'll know one is out there before you ever reach the shore.
 At night, watch for blinking red and green navigation lights on the horizon.
 During the day, the ship is visible from the coast if you know what you're looking for.

 The swim is long and dangerous.
 The water might take you before you get close.
 You want an inflatable boat.
-And those don't come ready to go — you'll need to find a spark plug, maybe gasoline, and hope the engine fires when you need it to.
+And those don't often come ready to go — you'll need to find a spark plug, maybe gasoline, and hope the engine fires when you need it to.

 The loot on deck is worth the crossing.
 But just like military convoys and heli crashes, the boats don't stay forever.
 Every second you spend deciding is a second someone else is already on the water.